pbrookes/aws-for-idiots/index.md

 ## What does this mean for normal folk?

 For a normal person, AWS is cheap and powerful.
-Unfortunately it's aimed at developers and is therefore hard to configure for normal people, which is why I've written this site.
+Unfortunately it's aimed at developers and is therefore hard to set up and configure, which is why I've written this site.

 Here's some things you can do with AWS: